 Nucleoside Reverse Transcriptase Inhibitor Drugs and Mitochondrial Toxicity

-- The combination of stavudine and didanosine should not be prescribed during pregnancy because of reports of lactic acidosis and maternal/neonatal mortality with prolonged use in pregnancy (AII).
+The combination of stavudine and didanosine should not be prescribed during pregnancy because of reports of lactic acidosis and maternal/neonatal mortality with prolonged use in pregnancy (AII).

-- Mitochondrial dysfunction should be considered in uninfected children with perinatal exposure to antiretroviral (ARV) drugs who present with severe clinical findings of unknown etiology, particularly neurologic findings (AII).
+Mitochondrial dysfunction should be considered in uninfected children with perinatal exposure to antiretroviral (ARV) drugs who present with severe clinical findings of unknown etiology, particularly neurologic findings (AII).

-- Long-term clinical follow-up is recommended for any child with in utero exposure to ARV drugs (AIII).
+Long-term clinical follow-up is recommended for any child with in utero exposure to ARV drugs (AIII).

-Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion
+Rating of Recommendations: A = Strong; B = Moderate; C = Optional Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 Nucleoside reverse transcriptase inhibitor (NRTI) drugs are known to induce mitochondrial dysfunction because the drugs have varying affinity for mitochondrial gamma DNA polymerase.
 This affinity can interfere with mitochondrial replication, resulting in mitochondrial DNA (mtDNA) depletion and dysfunction.1 The relative potency of the NRTI drugs in inhibiting mitochondrial gamma DNA polymerase in vitro is highest for zalcitabine, followed by didanosine, stavudine, zidovudine, lamivudine, abacavir, and tenofovir.2 In one study, didanosine and didanosine-containing regimens were associated with the greatest degree of mitochondrial suppression.3 Toxicity related to mitochondrial dysfunction has been reported to occur in infected patients receiving long-term treatment with NRTI drugs and generally has resolved with discontinuation of the drug or drugs; a possible genetic susceptibility to these toxicities has been suggested.1 These toxicities may be of particular concern for pregnant women and infants with in utero exposure to NRTI drugs.

-Lactic acidosis with microvacuolar hepatic steatosis is a toxicity related to NRTI drugs that is thought to be related to mitochondrial toxicity; it has been reported to occur in infected individuals treated with NRTI drugs for longer than 6 months.
+Lactic acidosis with microvesicular hepatic steatosis is a toxicity related to NRTI drugs that is thought to be related to mitochondrial toxicity; it has been reported to occur in infected individuals treated with NRTI drugs for longer than 6 months.
 In a report from the Food and Drug Administration Spontaneous Adverse Event Program, typical initial symptoms included 1 to 6 weeks of nausea, vomiting, abdominal pain, dyspnea, and weakness.4 Metabolic acidosis with elevated serum lactate levels and elevated hepatic enzymes was common.
 Patients described in that report were predominantly female and overweight.